cristianmanoliu/neetcode/README.md

 **Time Complexity**: O(log(m × n)) - binary search on m × n elements
 **Space Complexity**: O(1) - only using constant space for pointers and coordinate conversion

+### [Medium] Koko Eating Bananas

+**Main idea**:
+Use binary search on the answer space (eating speed) to find the minimum speed that allows finishing all bananas within h hours:

+- **Define search space**: Set left = 1 (minimum speed) and right = max(piles) (maximum useful speed)
+- **Binary search on speed**: While left < right:
+    - **Calculate mid-speed**: mid = left + (right - left) / 2
+    - **Check feasibility**: Calculate total hours needed at speed mid:
+        - For each pile, hours = ceil(pile / mid) = (pile + mid - 1) / mid
+        - Sum all hours for all piles
+    - **Adjust search space**:
+        - If total_hours ≤ h: speed mid is feasible, try slower speed, set right = mid
+        - If total_hours > h: speed too slow, need faster speed, set left = mid + 1
+- **Return left**: Minimum speed that allows finishing within h hours

+The key insight: This is a **binary search on answer** problem with a monotonic property - if Koko can finish all bananas at speed k within h hours, she can definitely finish at any speed faster than k.
+The problem becomes finding the minimum feasible speed.
+We don't search for the answer in the array; instead, we search the range of possible speeds [1, max(piles)].

+**Why max(piles) as upper bound?**: Koko can only eat from one pile per hour, so eating faster than the largest pile provides no benefit - she'd still spend one hour per pile regardless.

+**Edge cases**: Single pile: return ceil(pile/h).
+If h equals number of piles, return max(piles).

+**Time Complexity**: O(n × log m) - where n is number of piles and m is max(piles), binary search runs log m iterations, each checking all n piles
+**Space Complexity**: O(1) - only using constant space for variables

 ## Linked List

 ## Trees